Jobs and the Economy

 People in Sacramento County continue to feel the effects of the economic crisis.
 Our region is slowly regaining jobs, but the work is far from over.
 To fully regain our economic foothold, we must attract more high-tech jobs to the region, improve our infrastructure, and maintain high-quality schools to educate the next generation of innovators.

-The infrastructure in Sacramento is in dire need of improvement.
-The levees in Sacramento County have been designated “unacceptable” by the US Army Corps of Engineers.
+The infrastructure in Sacramento County is in dire need of improvement.
+Our levees have been designated “unacceptable” by the US Army Corps of Engineers.
 The roads and bridges we rely on every day are crumbling.
 Our energy grid is outdated and wasteful.
 This negligence endangers residents, discourages new businesses, and ultimately slows down our economy.

 Reinvesting in our infrastructure is critical to the economic growth of Sacramento County.
 By partnering with private industry, we can create new jobs and improve efficiency.
-I support modernizing our energy grid, rebuilding roads and bridges, and strengthening our levees.
+I support modernizing our infrastructure by rebuilding roads, bridges, and by strengthening our levees.

 California is home to some of the best schools in the world.
 The University of California system is a model of academic excellence.
 In classrooms across the state, students are learning the skills necessary to thrive in a modern economy and innovative teachers are discovering new ways to teach the next generation.